 Pennsylvania courts have established a three-part test that must be satisfied to prove EWOC:

-- accused either failed to act or has took action that was so lame or meager that the actions could not reasonably be expected to protect the child's welfare.
+- Accused either failed to act or has taken action that was so lame or meager that the actions could not reasonably be expected to protect the child’s welfare.

 A conviction of EWOC carries serious penalties, penalties that could include payment of fines and costs, probation or jail time, and collateral consequences such a Federal firearm prohibition.

 What Does “Endangering Welfare of a Child” Mean?

 One problem with this law is that it prohibits a person from endangering the welfare of a child but does not provide any definition for that phrase.
 What conduct “endangers the welfare of a child?”
 Most people want a black and white answer so that they know what does and does not violate the law.
 Some cases are easy violations of the law, such as driving under the influence of drugs or alcohol with children in the car.

 Other cases involve fact patterns that are not clear-cut violations and instead fall under a gray area of the law.
 For example, a parent leaving a child unattended in a vehicle while the parent runs into a store or shop.
 Many such cases are fact sensitive.
 How long was the child unattended?
 How old was the child?
 Was the child asleep or awake and screaming?
 Was the car locked?
 What was weather like outside?
 Was the air conditioner or heater running?